TOP-Nav-Legged/TOP-Nav-Legged/README.md

-TOP-Nav: Legged Navigation Integrating Terrain, Obstacle and Proprioception Estimation
+TOP-Nav: Legged Navigation Integrating Terrain, Obstacle and Proprioception Estimation (CoRL 2024)

-The code will be released shortly!
+The code will be released soon!